Amoclav Suspension

 Mycophenolate mofetil: In patients receiving mycophenolate mofetil, reduction in pre-dose concentration of the active metabolite mycophenolic acid (MPA) of approximately 50% has been reported following commencement of oral amoxicillin plus clavulanic acid.
 The change in pre-dose level may not accurately represent changes in overall MPA exposure.
 Therefore, a change in the dose of mycophenolate mofetil should not normally be necessary in the absence of clinical evidence of graft dysfunction.
 However, close clinical monitoring should be performed during the combination and shortly after antibiotic treatment.

-228.5 mg/5 mL & 457 mg/5 mL suspension: See Table 12.
+228.5 mg/5 mL & 457 mg/5 mL powder for suspension and 642.9 mg/5 mL powder for oral suspension: See Table 14.

 Click on icon to see table/diagram/image

 Interference with Laboratory Tests: High urine concentrations of ampicillin may result in false-positive reactions when testing for urinary glucose using cupric sulfate (e.g., Clinitest, Benedict's Solution).
-Since this effect may also occur with amoxicillin, glucose oxidase methods (e.g., Clinistix) should be used when urinary glucose determinations are indicated in patients receiving Co-amoxiclav.
+Since this effect may also occur with amoxicillin, glucose oxidase methods (e.g., Clinistix should be used when urinary glucose determinations are indicated in patients receiving Co-amoxiclav.

 Although not reported to date with Co-amoxiclav, positive direct antiglobulin (Coombs') test results have been reported in patients who received ticarcillin and clavulanic acid and appear to be caused by clavulanic acid.
 This reaction may interfere with hematologic studies or transfusion cross-matching procedures and therefore should be considered in patients receiving Co-amoxiclav.